ckeditor/ckeditor4-docs/guides/dev/section508/README.md

 </tr>
 <tr>
 <td align="left">(i) Frames shall be titled with text that facilitates frame identification and navigation.</td>
-<td align="left">Iframe elements in the editor, such as the WYSIWYG editing area and drop-down lists, are given screen reader accessible labels.</td>
+<td align="left">Iframe elements in CKEditor (such as the WYSIWYG editing area and drop-down lists) are given screen reader accessible labels.</td>
 <td align="left"></td>
 </tr>
 <tr>
 <td align="left">(j) Pages shall be designed to avoid causing the screen to flicker with a frequency greater than 2 Hz and lower than 55 Hz.</td>
 <td align="left">N/A</td>
-<td align="left">There is no blinking or flickering content in the editor.
+<td align="left">There is no blinking or flickering content in CKEditor.
 Moveable UI elements such as dialogs can only be moved in a smooth fashion by the user.</td>
 </tr>
 <tr>
 <td align="left">(k) A text-only page, with equivalent information or functionality, shall be provided to make a web site comply with the provisions of this part, when compliance cannot be accomplished in any other way.
 The content of the text-only page shall be updated whenever the primary page changes.</td>